jishadav/fundmaster/README.md

 Quarterly financial results and stock price data are extracted from the BSE website.
 Companies selected were from the S&P BSE 500 index.
 We fetched previous 6 years data.
-Daily stock prices were collected from the BSE bhav copies.
+Daily stock prices were collected from the *BSE bhav copies*.

 After fetching the data we are storing it in an SQLite database.